Data-Driven Communications Campaign: Trim the Waste with Joules the Cow

 This project was recognized for its innovative approach to tackling energy waste and thermal comfort across a campus of over one thousand buildings.
 By crowdsourcing perceived room comfort using a simple phone app (TherMOOstat), facilities staff were better able to determine the efficiency of heating and ventilation services across campus and pinpoint potential opportunities for savings and improvement.
 The phone app has received 15,000 user responses since its launch in 2014 and provided staff with a valuable tool by which to respond to student comfort needs and better educate the campus on how buildings operate.

-- Upscaling participatory thermal sensing: Lessons from an interdisciplinary case study at University of California for improving campus efficiency and comfort
+Upscaling participatory thermal sensing: Lessons from an interdisciplinary case study at the University of California for improving campus efficiency and comfort